Sharpiless/MPI-Flow/README.md

 Then, you will see the result in `./outputs` like that:
 <img src="outputs\image.png">

+## Training online

+We have also released an online training version at [https://github.com/Sharpiless/Train-RAFT-from-single-view-images](https://github.com/Sharpiless/Train-RAFT-from-single-view-images).

 ## Checkpoints

 Checkpoints to reproduce our results in Table 1 can be downloaded in [Google Drive](https://drive.google.com/drive/folders/1q0UxlswSwZjLgLkEjUNmBuVi0LJfY_b7?usp=sharing).